Home › Blog › 24 Different Types of Survey Methods With Types & Examples

 The only drawback is that it requires a means to scan the QR code before filling out the survey, such as a smartphone.

-Different Types of Surveys Based on Required Feedback
+Different Types of Survey Method Based on Required Feedback

 Now we come to the questions that define the survey type.
 As we mentioned earlier, each survey carries focused questions that determine the information you want to gather from the respondent.